dabeng/OrgChart/README.md

 - Align the chart in 4 orientations.
 - Allows user to change orgchart structure by drag/drop nodes.
 - Allows user to edit orgchart dynamically and save the final hierarchy as a JSON object.
-- Supports exporting chart as a picture.
+- Supports exporting chart as a picture or pdf document.
 - Supports pan and zoom
 - Users can adopt multiple solutions to build up a huge organization chart(please refer to multiple-layers or hybrid layout sections)
 - touch-enabled plugin for mobile divice